NickNaso/ghostscript4js/README.md

 ### execute

-**execute(cmd, callback)** method takes in input the Ghostscript command parameters as a string and an optional callback.
+**execute(cmd, callback)** method takes in input the Ghostscript command parameters as a string or array of strings and an optional callback.
 The execution will be asynchronous so this ensure better performance especially in a web application enviroment, because it'll not block the Node.Js event loop.
 This method has an optional callback function as input, in that case, a possible error will be handled by this function.
 If noone function will be provided the method returns a Promise that will be resolved or rejected as reported in the following example.

 #### Example - execute